KuangJuiHsu/DeepCO3/README.md

 </p>

 ## Overview of our method
 which contains two stages, co-peak search within the blue-shaded background and instance mask segmentation within the red-shaded background.
 For searching co-peaks in a pair of images, our model extracts image features, estimates their co-saliency maps, and performs feature correlation for co-peak localization.
-The model is optimized by three losses, including the co-peak loss \ell_t, the affinity loss \ell_a, and the saliency loss \ell_s.
+The model is optimized by three losses, including the co-peak loss, the affinity loss, and the saliency loss.
 For instance mask segmentation, we design a ranking function taking the detected co-peaks, the co-saliency maps, and the object proposals as inputs, and select the top-ranked proposal for each detected instance.

 <p align="center">
 <img src="https://github.com/KuangJuiHsu/DeepCO3/blob/master/Image/CVPR19_Overview.PNG" height="400"/>